 archive, 2000 – 2020, Sprengel Museum Hannover, 2020

-The Sprengel Museum Hanover has been appointed custodian of Ralf Ziervogel’s archive, spanning his works between 2000 and 2020, including drawings, papers, publications, documents, certificates, files, films, photos, negatives and the digital archive of 2.5 TB data volume.
+The Sprengel Museum Hanover has been appointed custodian of Ralf Ziervogel’s archive, spanning his works between 2000 and 2020, including drawings, publications, films, photos, negatives, documents, certificates, correspondences and a digital archive of 2.5 TB data volume.
 The organized analogue and digital collection has been curated by the artist himself and handed over to the museum.

 Group exhibition SCHLUSS by Ralf Ziervogel with Sonja Alhäuser, Carl Andre, Kenneth Anger, Lothar Baumgarten, Joseph Beuys, Bibiana Beglau, Sebastian Blasius, Andrey Bogush, Nine Budde, Jonas Burgert, David Chipperfield, John Cena, Aldo Cristofaro, Lars Dittrich, Jan Eilhardt, Olafur Eliasson, Six Friedrich, e.
 Gabriel, Andrej Golder, Gregor Hildebrandt, Michael Holzberger, Rebecca Horn, Andy Hope 1930, Hustensaft Jüngling, Alexander Kluge, Philipp Kremer, Alicja Kwade, Frank Künster, Brock Lesnar, Via Lewandowsky, Lucy Liu, Rosa Loy, Medikamenten Manfred, Ana Mendieta, Jonathan Meese, Katja Novitskova, Neo Rauch, Daniel Richter, Katharina Sieverding, Wolfgang Tillmans, Christian Sauer, Michael Schultz, Christoph Schlingensief, Gregor Schneider, Christian Schulte, John Squire, Jorinde Voigt, Franz Erhard Walther, Andy Warhol, Ai Wei Wei, Kanye West, Ran Zhang.